julian-tuazon/luxe/README.md

 - User can view product details
 - User can add products to the cart
 - User can view a cart summary
+- User can receive visual feedback if the information entered at checkout is valid/invalid
 - User can place an order

 ## Preview